Should I spend my budget on Writers or Proposal Automation Software?Question by: Martin Smith

 In the world of RFPs there are people, processes, and content.
 All three elements need to be aligned and, to consistently deliver success, must be fit for purpose.
 If any of these is weak then it will ultimately erode the other elements.

 With bid and proposal automation software, all too frequently the business case for the technology is justified on purely cost savings, i.e. reducing heads.
 This is a flawed argument.
 You need a critical mass of people who are good at creating RFPs.
 You need good processes in place to ensure you make the right decisions on your bid/no bids.
 You need good quality content that promotes your value and tells the buyer why they should choose your company.

 Turning back to the camp of the more manual approach.
 You could simply have an army of writers creating everything from scratch every time.
 This is expensive, it is subject to variances in quality, and does not maximise their value and skill.
 By having these writers carry out unnecessary administrative tasks is wasting their time and does not contribute true value.

-The number of documents bid teams need to manage is growing – PPQs, RFI, RFP, ITTs, DDQs, Security Questionnaires, and so on.
-Automation is today enabling companies to create these documents faster, more consistently and with quality.
-In some instances it is enabling 70-100% of the document to be create via an automated solution.
-Equally, it is disingenuous to assume you could take a 500 question RFP, run it through automation software, and a few minutes later job is done.
+The number of documents that bid teams need to manage is growing – PPQs, RFI, RFP, ITTs, DDQs, Security Questionnaires, and so on.
+Automation is now enabling companies to create these documents faster, more consistently and with quality.
+In some instances, it is enabling 70-100% of the document to be created via an automated solution.
+Equally, it is disingenuous to assume you could take a 500 question RFP, run it through proposal automation software, and a few minutes later the job is done.
 However, it is proven to absolutely enable you to get 40-60 % of it done – get to the first draft – in a fraction of the time.
 You can then use the time to polish and refine the document and not simply do more bids.